NAVINKUMAR24901075/SERIAL-IN-SERIAL-OUT-SHIFTREGISTER/README.md

-# NAME: S.NAVINKUMAR
+## NAME: S.NAVINKUMAR
-# REG.NO: 24901075
+## REG.NO: 24901075
-# EXPERIMENT-6: SERIAL IN SERIAL OUT SHIFTREGISTER
+# EXPERIMENT-6: IMPLEMENTATION OF SERIAL IN SERIAL OUT SHIFTREGISTER

 # AIM: